Fonds 27 - Basil and Edythe Hartley fonds

 Scope and content

 Fonds consists of audio, video, and visual materials created by Basil and Edythe Hartley.
-Materials include video footage of the Haisla people, which Hartley shot while working in Kitimaat from 1941-1944, a voiceover for the footage which Hartley’s widow, Edythe McClure, created in ca. 1983, a letter, and three photographs of Kitimaat people and landscapes.
+Materials include video footage of the Haisla people, which Hartley shot while working in Kitimaat from 1941-1944, a voiceover for the footage which Hartley’s widow, Edythe McClure, created in ca. 1983, a letter, and three photographs of Kitimat people and landscapes.
 The three audio cassettes all contain the same 1983 recording.

 Notes area